nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 - message_type REQUIRED urn:ietf:odap:msgtype:lock-evidence-req-msg

 - client_identity_pubkey REQUIRED.
-The gateway who sent this msg
+The client who sent this message.

 - server_identity_pubkey REQUIRED.
-The gateway for whom this is intended.
+The server for whom this message is intended.

 - lock_evidence_claim REQUIRED.
 The lock or escrow evidence (on the ledger L1 fronted by the client G1).